unoplatform/uno/doc/articles/howto-consume-webservices.md

 > [!TIP]
 > You can learn more about the breed search API here - [GET/breeds/search](https://docs.thecatapi.com/api-reference/breeds/breeds-search).

-Now you have signed up for the API, you are ready to start implementing the API client by create a data model.
+Now you have signed up for the API, you are ready to start implementing the API client by creating a data model.

 ## Task 3 - Create API model

-The primary objective of this tutorial is to demonstrate how to implement a REST web service client that runs in each of the project heads.
-To achieve that, you won't be creating a client that makes full use of **TheCatApi** - it will focus on breed search and favorites.
-The app will also use use simplified models (less fields) where possible.
+The primary objective of this tutorial is to demonstrate how to implement a REST web service client that runs in each project head.
+To achieve that, you won't create a client that fully uses **TheCatApi** - it will focus on breed searches and favorites.
+The app will also use simplified models (fewer fields) where possible.

 1. To create a folder for the models, in the **Solution Explorer**, right-click the **TheCatApiClient** project, select **Add**, click **New Folder**, and then name the new folder **Models**.